awsdocs/amazon-sns-developer-guide/doc_source/channels-sms-originating-identities.md

 Support and requirements for sender ID authentication aren't consistent across all countries or regions\.
 Several major markets \(including Canada, China, and the United States\) don't support sender ID\.
 In some areas, you must have your sender IDs pre\-approved by a regulatory agency before you can use them\.

+## Origination numbers<a name="channels-sms-originating-identities-origination-numbers"></a>

+An origination number is a numeric string that identifies the phone number of the sender of an SMS message\.
+When you send an SMS message using an origination number, the recipient's device shows the origination number as the sender's phone number\.

+**Advantages**

+Providing valid origination numbers provides a more consistent and trusted experience for message recipients\.
+In addition, you can specify different origination numbers by use case\.

+**Disadvantages**

+Origination numbers must match short or long codes that you've already purchased and configured in your AWS account for the destination county\.

+Support for origination numbers is not available in countries where local laws require the use of sender IDs instead of origination numbers\.

-## Long codes<a name="channels-sms-originating-identities-long-codes"></a>
+### Long codes<a name="channels-sms-originating-identities-long-codes"></a>

 Long codes are phone numbers that use the number format of the country or region where your recipients are located\.
 Long codes are also referred to as long numbers or virtual mobile numbers\.
 For example, in the United States and Canada, long codes contain 11 digits: the number 1 \(the country code\), a three\-digit area code, and a seven\-digit phone number\.

-If you're using the two\-way SMS feature to send and receive SMS messages, you can request up to five dedicated long codes per country\.
 For more information about requesting long codes, see [Requesting dedicated long codes for SMS messaging with Amazon SNS](channels-sms-awssupport-long-code.md)\.

 **Advantages**